adisarid/intro_statistics_R/README.md

 The course will be given in Hebrew, but all the supporting materials will be provided in English.

-Garding will be based on homework and a final test (exact split to be announced).
+Garding will be based on homework (30%) and a final test (70%).

 ## Prerequisites

 The prerequisites for this course are:

-   * Introduction to Probability.
+   * Introduction to Probability (0560.2801 or equivalent).
-   * Mathematical Methods 1.
+   * Mathematical Methods 1 (0560.2802 or equivalent).

 This course is mainly designed for undergraduates with prior knowledge in probability and basic knowledge in math (a bit of Algebra and a bit if Infi), doing a BA/BSc with a "Sciences for High-Tech" track.
 However, it would also fit graduate students which want to strengthen their knowledge in statistics and data analysis (or learn the very basics of R).